sambitdash/PDFIO.jl/README.md

 ## Licensing

 `PDFIO` is developed to contribute to both commercial activities and scientific research alike.
 However, we strongly discourage usage of this product for any illegal, immoral or unethical purposes.
 [PDFIO License](@ref) while provides rights under a permissible `MIT Expat License`, is conditioned upon maintaining strong moral, ethical and legal standards of the final outcome.

+*This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)*

 ## Contribution